phcode-dev/phoenix/docs/How-To-Add-Translations.md

 Once the code is checked in, the translation will be auto generated.

-> NB: For internal devs, You may manually generate the translation with `npm run _translateStrings` if you have the necessary keys for translation.
+> NB: For internal developers, You may manually generate the translation with `npm run _translateStrings` if you have the necessary keys for translation.